LudovicEspeel/course-object-oriented-programming-with-cpp/docs/b-fundamentals/08-functions/README.md

 }
 ```

-### 4. Changing Array Values
+### 4. Changing array values

-*What is going on here?
-Why can the `messItUp` function change the values of the passed array?*
+What is going on here?
+Why can the `messItUp` function change the values of the passed array?

 ```cpp
 #include <iostream>